 Introduction:

 Marigold is a widely cultivated flower in India, commonly used in religious and social functions in various forms.
-Known for its vibrant colors, attractive shape and long-lasting quality, marigold is a popular choice for decoration and the extraction of xanthophylls, a natural source of edible colour used in food processing and poultry feed.
+Known for its vibrant colors, attractive shape and long-lasting quality, marigold is a popular choice for decoration and the extraction of xanthophylls, a natural source of edible colour used in food processing and poultry feed (Sultana et al., 2025).
 In India, marigold is grown commercially and is considered more profitable than other crops.
 This versatile flower plays a crucial role as a cash crop for small-scale farmers.
 In Odisha, marigold (Tagetes erecta L.) holds the top spot in terms of production and acreage among commercial flowers (Mohanty et al., 2015).
 Its popularity stems from its adaptability to different soils and climates, ease of cultivation, and extended blooming period with high-quality flowers.
 Despite the favorable agro-climatic conditions in the state, there is a lack of standardized horticultural practices for quality marigold production.
+One of the important practices is selection of proper planting dates which largely dictates standard growth and yield like many other horticultural crops (Paul et al., 2017).
 While marigold can be grown year-round, peak production occurs from October to February due to variations in weather conditions (Devi et al., 2017).
-To maximize yield, it is essential to use suitable cultivars, choose the right planting date, choosing improved variety and maintain optimal plant density (Mirzaei et al., 2016).
+So, to maximize yield, it is essential to use suitable cultivars, choose the right planting date, choosing improved variety and maintain optimal plant density (Mirzaei et al., 2016).

 Farmers often cultivate local varieties of flowers without fully understanding their potential yield and quality, resulting in lower productivity.
-However, there are numerous varieties of flowers available in different states that offer desirable characteristics, high yield potential, and superior quality parameters.
+However, there are numerous varieties of flowers available in different states that offer desirable characteristics, high yield potential, and superior quality parameters (Cicevan et al., 2022).
 The demand for uniform, medium-sized, compact, brightly coloured flowers with extended shelf life is particularly high in the domestic flower market.
 The introduction of improved varieties has played a crucial role in enhancing productivity in marigold cultivation.
 By selecting and cultivating these improved varieties, growers can significantly increase their yields and improve the quality of their flowers.
 This, in turn, leads to higher marketability and profitability for the grower.
 Investing in improved marigold varieties not only increases current crop yields but also ensures long-term sustainability in marigold production.

 With the aforementioned facts in consideration, the present experiment was formulated to investigate the impact of planting dates on the growth, yield and productivity of various marigold varieties in north central plateau zone of Odisha.